 Puglia is high on our list of recommended places to visit in Italy in summer due to its whitewashed villages, sun-drenched coastlines, crystal-clear waters, and rich culinary traditions.

-What our clients say: "The surrounding landscape of olive trees is awesome, and the layout of the houses and pool is perfectly designed for guests to come together while still enjoying privacy.
-The local host, Marco, was as charming and helpful as one could hope for, making our stay even more comfortable." - Wolfgang R.
+What our clients say: "The surrounding landscape of olive trees is awesome, and the layout of the houses and pool is perfectly designed for guests to come together while still enjoying privacy." - Wolfgang R.

 Florence, the capital of Tuscany, is easy to recommend due to its gastronomic delights, history, and art.
 It is a place so beautiful and so rich with culturally significant works and artefacts that some who visit it have experienced fainting and hallucinations - this is called Stendhal Syndrome, which has come to be nicknamed "Florence Syndrome."